xfl03/JMCCC/README.md

    * Supports BIO/NIO
      * Can work on top of [Apache HttpAsyncClient](http://hc.apache.org/httpcomponents-asyncclient-dev/) or JDK
    * Supports caching
-     * Pluggable cache provider
      * Can work on top of Ehcache or javax.cache
      * Different strategies for different files
  * Mojang API supports
    * Game profiles lookup